mmatteo-hub/RT1_Assignment1/README.md

 ![main](https://user-images.githubusercontent.com/62358773/139657231-093e1cf8-2bac-422a-8ffe-86e34e876ab3.jpg)

 * `fnc_in()`:
-The first function is the `fnc_in()` which makes the robot starting the movement, it is structured as follows:
+The first function is the `fnc_in()` which makes the robot start the movement, it is structured as follows:
 ```python
 def fnc_in():
 	drive(2*vDrive,0.1) # this function allows the robot moving forward
 	avoid_collision() # this function allows the robot avoiding the walls while moving
 ```
-there are the function `drive(speed,time)`, already described, and the `avoid collision()`, responsible of making the robot stay far from the wall.
+there are the function `drive(speed,time)`, already described, and the `avoid collision()` function, responsible of making the robot stay far from the wall.

 Below it is described all the functions used in the program.